PatrickPenzo70/MPM-Plasma-Torch/README.md

 a) Define the domain and discretize it using a background grid.
 b) Initialize particles with properies such as position, velocity, mass, temperature, etc.

+"initializeParticles" creates particles with random positions and initial velocities "initializeGrid" sets up the grid nodes

 # Grid Construction:

 a) Assign particles to the grid cells